 Start or Finish a Project This Month

-‘You might want to finish a book, or write the first chapter, or take part in a 5km run.
+‘You might want to finish a book, or write the first few pages, a chapter, or take part in a 5km run.
 Just doing that one thing would give you a feeling of accomplishment, heighten your sense of ability and lift your spirits.
-It would also remove all guilt about having wasted this year, if you feel that’s what you have done, as you’ll have already started working on your goals for 2023.’
+It would also remove all guilt about having wasted this year, if you feel that’s what you have done, as you’ll have already started working on your goals for 2024.’

 For the next stage – Performance – Phil suggests we examine our roles to see where we could perform better.

 ‘If you manage a team, you may want to look at where you can be a better leader or a better communicator, or be better at running meetings,’ he says.

 ‘If you’re a parent, have a good look at how much time you spend with your children, for example, and if you feel it could be more, or better spent, plan to get home from work earlier, or put aside some time at the weekend for your children.